celtera/avendish/book/src/writing_processors/audio.arguments.md

   void operator()(float* in, float* out, tick tick) { ... }
   void operator()(float** in, float** out, tick tick) { ... }

-// And also the variants that take input and output types as arguments

-  void operator()(const inputs& in, outputs& out, tick tick) { ... }
+  // And also the versions that take input and output types as arguments void operator()(const inputs& in, outputs& out, tick tick) { ... }
   float operator()(float in, const inputs& in, outputs& out, tick tick) { ... }
   void operator()(float* in, float* out, const inputs& in, outputs& out, tick tick) { ... }
   void operator()(float** in, float** out, const inputs& in, outputs& out, tick tick) { ... }

-};
+  // And also the double-taking versions, not duplicated here :-) };
 ```